Wrongful Death Claims in St. Louis

 Wrongful death suits can be filed under a myriad of circumstances.
 As long as a person is killed due to negligence or an intentional criminal act, most courts will hear a wrongful death case.
 Wrongful death claims are often filed in the wake of deaths caused by:

-- Automobile accidents
+- Fatal automobile accidents

 - Defective or dangerous products

 Even if a person is found not guilty by a criminal court, they can still be held financially responsible in civil court if a family chooses to file a wrongful death suit.
 This is because the burden of proof is not as great in civil court since the jury there can award monetary damages but cannot levy criminal charges.

 Who Can Be Held Liable For Wrongful Death?